JTSwisher/daily-dash-frontend/README.md

 $rails db:create
 $rails db:migrate
 ```
 Run the following command to start your local server.
-The backend api will be run on port:3001, if 3001 is not used you will have to adjust the URLs used in the fetch calls on the frontend.
+The backend api will run on port:3001 locally, if 3001 is not used you will have to adjust the URLs used in the API calls on the frontend.
 ```
 $rails s -p 3001
 ```